MicrosoftDocs/win32/desktop-src/WmiSdk/implementing-the-primary-interface-for-a-class-provider.md

 ---
-Description: 'There are two ways to implement a class provider: implement the interface as a push provider, or as a pull provider.' ms.assetid: 2c6d3f73-e219-409b-9347-492035c1eb9f ms.tgt_platform: multiple
+description: 'There are two ways to implement a class provider: implement the interface as a push provider, or as a pull provider.' ms.assetid: 2c6d3f73-e219-409b-9347-492035c1eb9f ms.tgt_platform: multiple
 title: Implementing the Primary Interface for a Class Provider